menu

 Demographics

-Viola is an extremely ethnically-diverse town.
+Viola is a very ethnically-diverse town.
 The people who call Viola home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Viola residents report their race to be White.
-Important ancestries of people in Viola include German, English, Irish, Dutch, and Scottish.
+Important ancestries of people in Viola include German, English, Irish, Italian, and Dutch.

 The most common language spoken in Viola is English.
 Other important languages spoken here include Polish and Italian.